tmeasday/create-graphql-server/README.md

 }
 ```

-And then update the generated `User` model to hash that password and store it:
+And in updates the generated `User` model to hash that password and store it:

 ```js
 import bcrypt from 'bcrypt';